abdnh/tdk/README.md

-A Python 3 script & library to get Turkish words definitions, example sentences, pronunciations, etc. from the [TDK](https://sozluk.gov.tr/) dictionary.
+A Python 3 script & module to get Turkish words definitions, example sentences, pronunciations, etc. from the [TDK](https://sozluk.gov.tr/) (Türk Dil Kurumu) dictionary.

 ## Usage
-The script can be used either as a library or a command line program.
+This can be used either as a module or a command line program.

 To use from the command line, run the script with the word you want to look up as an argument: